andreicscs/server-http/README.md

 # server-http
-a simple database and an HTTP server developed completely from scratch. with a  basic website to showcase their functionalities.
+a simple archive and HTTP server developed completely from scratch. with a  basic website to showcase their functionalities.

 (visual studio solution)